motionsplan/motionsplan-dk-jekyll/_anatomy/internal-oblique.md

   da: Indersiden af hoftekammen
 insertion:
   da: De tre nederste ribben ogdanner fortil senepladen for den lige bugmuskel sammen med den ydre skrå og den tværgående og mødes med den modsatte sides muskel i den hvide linie.
 function:
+  da:
+    - short: Laterally flexes the spine.
+      extended: This means that the internal oblique muscle bends the spine to the side (i.e. it moves the ribcage downward to the side towards the pelvis).
+    - short: Rotates the spine.
+      extended: This means that the internal oblique muscle turns the spine to the side (i.e. it twists the torso).
+    - short: Compresses the abdominal cavity.
+      extended: This means that the internal oblique muscle constricts the organs of the abdominal cavity and can increase intra-abdominal pressure (i.e. such as during a valsalva maneuver).
+  en:
     - short: Laterally flexes the spine.
       extended: This means that the internal oblique muscle bends the spine to the side (i.e. it moves the ribcage downward to the side towards the pelvis).
     - short: Rotates the spine.
       extended: This means that the internal oblique muscle turns the spine to the side (i.e. it twists the torso).
     - short: Compresses the abdominal cavity.
       extended: This means that the internal oblique muscle constricts the organs of the abdominal cavity and can increase intra-abdominal pressure (i.e. such as during a valsalva maneuver).
 exercises:
   - Stående calf-raise
 image: /assets/images/anatomy/internal-oblique.jpg